konflux-ci/architecture/ADR/partner-tasks.md

 ### Plumbing

-1. Setup a new Git repository for hosting all partner Tasks.
+1. Setup a new Git high-level directory in https://github.com/redhat-appstudio/build-definitions for partners to contribute Tasks to.
 2. Define a directory structure for Task submissions as manifests in the yaml format.
 3. Configure a CI job that validates the Tasks upon opening of a pull request.
-4. Configure a CI job that generates an OCI artifact consumable in a Tekton Pipeline.
+4. Optionally, configure a CI job that generates an OCI artifact consumable in a Tekton Pipeline.

 ### Day-to-day operations